 Wetland or habitat banks have the ability to provide more wetland or habitat values and benefits per acre; consequently, the increased habitat benefits result in greater benefits to fauna, and often result in increased biodiversity.
-It is noteworthy that large contiguous habitat provides more benefits than small isolated habitats due to facilitated species movements, increased colonization rates, and decreased local extinction rates and that the mitigation area needs to receive sufficient management to ensure their functions will be sustained in perpetuity.
+It is noteworthy that the mitigation area needs to receive sufficient management to ensure their functions will be sustained in perpetuity.
 In some cases it may be mutually beneficial, both in preserving the environment and creating an effective transportation system, to preserve the same or similar habitats in relatively close proximity to the habitats being impacted.
 The MRMPO recognizes that the Rogue Valley provides valuable habitat along the Pacific flyway, one of four flyways nationwide.
 Therefore, the MRMPO will strive to lessen impacts to habitats upon which species are dependent.